 - Go to https://one.uf.edu > click on “Transcripts” > Follow the Transcript Request Procedures (PDF) to request transcripts from the registrar.

 Please be aware that all courses taken as a non-degree seeking student are credit-bearing.
 Your official transcript will list coursework, course number, course title and grade received.
 The earned hours, hours carried and GPA will read as zero on your official transcript as those fields are only completed for UF degree seeking students.

 If you are planning on transferring UF non-degree coursework to another institution for credit, it’s advised that you first verify with the other institution that the credit will be accepted.

-There is a $37 application fee for master’s degree and certificate applications.
+There is a $30 application fee for master’s degree and certificate applications.
 There is no application fee associated with the non-degree seeking option.
-Some courses require textbooks.
+Some courses may require textbooks or additional fees.

 There are no scholarships available from the Department or the University to cover costs associated with our online program, but domestic students may apply for financial aid, State of Florida employees may use Employee Education Plan benefits and many government and private employers will reimburse students for some or all of their tuition costs.

 Students registered in the online learning course sections will pay through UF Financial Services.
 Students should check the semester payment deadlines on the Registrar’s website immediately after being registered.
 The University of Florida payment deadline is always the second Friday of each semester, before 3:30 pm (not 5:00 pm) EST.

 Make your check payable to the University of Florida and include a copy of your invoice for proper credit.
 We are not responsible for checks that do not arrive.
 Mailed payments are considered on time based on the date received by the cashier, and not based on the date of postmark.
 Please mail check to:

 PO Box 114050